ukmars/ukmarsbot/micro_alternatives/Arduino_Nano_RP2040_Connect/UKMARSBot_Arduino-Nano-RP2040-Connect.md

 https://support.arduino.cc/hc/en-us/articles/7454007471004-About-the-analog-pins-on-Nano-RP2040-Connect

-Adrian E. reported that in Micropython that ADC doesn’t work on A6 or A7; hopefully this will get fixed soon.
-It seems fine in the Arduino environment.
+### ADC Inputs A4-A7 and Micropython

+The latest versions of Micropython do allow use of these pins, although they are much slower than the RP2040 on-board ADC channels (A0-A3) - and take about 2ms to read.
+Originally Adrian E. reported that in Micropython that the ADC didn’t work on  A6 or A7 - which is still true for older versions of Micropython.

+NOTE: Reading A4-A7 seems fine in the C/C++ Arduino environment - although they will be slower than A0-A3.

+If you do run into problems, you can talk directly to the NINA chip from the RP2040 as follows:
-There is some example code for Micropython that talks to the NINA chip directly here:
+ * There is some example code for Micropython that talks to the NINA chip directly here: https://github.com/robzed/UKMARSbot_RPi_Pico_Adapter/blob/master/Arduino_Nano_RP2040_Connect/NINA.py
-    https://github.com/robzed/UKMARSbot_RPi_Pico_Adapter/blob/master/Arduino_Nano_RP2040_Connect/NINA.py

-And the similar in Zeptoforth:
+ * And the similar in Zeptoforth: https://github.com/robzed/ukmarsbot_forth/blob/master/for_rp2040/WiFiNINA_gpio.fth
-    https://github.com/robzed/ukmarsbot_forth/blob/master/for_rp2040/WiFiNINA_gpio.fth